 Train from Daegu to Seoul.

-⇒ Due to the challenge of getting around Seoul I would highly recommend checking out some of these fun cultural themed half day tour options.
+⇒ Due to the challenge of getting around Seoul, I would highly recommend checking out some of these fun cultural themed half-day tour options.

 Seoul Itineraries Day Thirteen

 Seoul Wall is the old wall that used to run around all of Seoul.
-Several parts are still in good shape.
-I found it easy to navigate the wall on my own but it wasn’t easy to get there or get back.
+Several parts of Seoul Wall are still in good shape.
+I found it easy to navigate Seoul wall on my own but it wasn’t easy to get there or get back.

 Korea Itinerary Day Fourteen

-Fly out of Seoul
+Fly out of Seoul.